Quantifying spin contamination in algebraic diagrammatic construction theory of electronic excitations: Introduction

 Of particular concern is the unphysical violation of spin symmetry, known as spin contamination,\cite{montoya2000spin,szalay2000spin,krylov:2017p151,menon2008consequences,ipatov2009excited,zhang2015spin,kitsaras:2021p131101} which is frequently encountered in the unrestricted HF (UHF) calculations of open-shell ground-state wavefunctions and is even more common for excited states.
 Spin contamination can give rise to large errors in computed excitation energies, unphysical transition intensities, and incorrect description of state crossings, leading to inaccurate UV/Vis spectra.
 Although spin contamination is inherent in open-shell calculations using most single-reference methods, it is particularly detrimental for post-HF approaches based on low-order perturbation theory.

 In this work, we investigate spin contamination in the calculations of excited states and UV/Vis spectra of open-shell molecules using algebraic diagrammatic construction theory (ADC).\cite{Schirmer:1982p2395,Schirmer:1991p4647,trofimov1995efficient,Mertins:1996p2140,trofimov1999consistent,Schirmer:2004p11449,Dreuw:2014p82,Sokolov:2018p204113} ADC obtains excitation energies and transition intensities by perturbatively approximating the poles and residues of the polarization propagator and is one of the most widely used theoretical approaches for calculating excited states.
-In particular, the second-order ADC method (ADC(2)) has been extensively used for calculating the UV/Vis spectra of large molecules\cite{starcke2009unrestricted,lunkenheimer:2013p977,harbach2014third,sarkar:2020p1567,wong:2021p6703,winter:2013p6623,li2014comparison,panda:2013p2181,plasser:2012p2777,aquino:2011p1217,hofener:2019p3160} due to its relatively low $\mathcal{O}(M^5)$ computational scaling with the basis set size $M$ and ability to incorporate electron correlation effects.
-More accurate and expensive ADC(3)\cite{trofimov1999consistent,trofimov2002electron,harbach2014third,dreuw2015,maier2023consistent} and ADC(4)\cite{leitner:2022p157} approximations have been also developed.
+In particular, the second-order ADC method (ADC(2)) has been extensively used for calculating the UV/Vis spectra of large molecules\cite{starcke2009unrestricted,lunkenheimer:2013p977,harbach2014third,sarkar:2020p1567,wong:2021p6703,winter:2013p6623,li2014comparison,panda:2013p2181,plasser:2012p2777,aquino:2011p1217,hofener:2019p3160} due to its relatively low computational cost and ability to incorporate electron correlation effects.
+More accurate and expensive ADC(3)\cite{trofimov1999consistent,trofimov2002electron,harbach2014third,Dreuw:2014p82,maier2023consistent} and ADC(4)\cite{leitner:2022p157} approximations have been also developed.